 - Other Event

-The Havendagen (Harbor-days) in Tholen is a 2 days event celebrated every two years.
+The Havendagen (Harbor-days) in Tholen is an event celebrated every two years.
 In the province of Zeeland it is common for the typical fisherman villages to celebrate their ‘fishing culture’ through events and activities.

-In 2020, the Havendagen will be themed around the commemorations of the 75th anniversary of the liberation and the end of the Second World War in the region.
+In 2020, Havendagen could not take place and was moved to 2021.
+The event will be themed around the commemorations of the 75th anniversary of the liberation and the end of the Second World War in the region.
 Special activities will be set up for the occasion, such as an army camp site with around 70 military vehicles.
 Visitors can even take a ride through the area on board of the vehicles.
 Some educational activities for children and youngsters will also be part of the agenda.

 The Liberation Museum Zeeland takes us back to a special part of Zeelands history.
 During the Second World War Allied soldiers, sailors and airmen of various nationalities united in the fight against the German occupation forces.
 This struggle resulted in a lot of dead and wounded on both sides.
 The local population in Zeeland also suffered heavy casualties.